 Instructions

-- Toast walnuts for approximately 8 minutes.
-Toast the shredded coconut on a separate tray for the last 4 minutes.
+- Toast walnuts for approximately 10 minutes.
+Toast shredded coconut on a separate tray for the last 5 minutes.

 Prepare Frosting

-- Beat the softened cream cheese and butter until combined.
+- Beat softened cream cheese and butter until combined.

-- Spread frosting between, on top, and on the sides of the cooled round cakes.
-I like to sprinkle some of the coconut in between the two layers as well.
-Using a rotating cake stand is very helpful!
+- Spread frosting between, on top, and on the sides of the cooled cakes.
+Sprinkle some of the toasted coconut and walnuts in between the two layers, then sprinkle the rest over the frosted cake.

 Notes